-The Diagram below shows a common usage of a reverse-proxy: it is isolated into a DMZ and handles the users traffic.
-Then it gets connected to the LAN where an other reverse-proxy act as a load-balancer.
+The diagram below shows a common usage of a reverse proxy: it is isolated in a DMZ and handles user traffic.
+Then it gets connected to the LAN, where another reverse proxy acts as a load balancer.

 Here is the flow of the requests and responses:

-- The client gets connected through the firewall to the reverse-proxy in the DMZ and send it its request.
+The client gets connected through the firewall to the reverse proxy in the DMZ and sends it its request.

-- The Reverse-Proxy validates the request, analyzes it to choose the right farm then forward it to the load-balancer in the LAN, through the firewall.
+The reverse proxy validates the request, analyzes it to choose the right farm then forwards it to the load balancer in the LAN through the firewall.

-- The Load-balancer choose a server in the farm and forward the request to it
+The load balancer chooses a server in the farm and forwards the request to it.

-- The server processes the request then answers to the load-balancer
+The server processes the request and then answers the load balancer.

-- The load-balancer forward the response to the reverse-proxy
+The load balancer forwards the response to the reverse proxy.

-- The reverse-proxy forward the response to the client
+The reverse proxy forwards the response to the client.

-And of course, the more you chain load-balancer and reverse proxies, the more the source IP will be changed.
+Fundamentally, the source IP is modified twice on this kind of architecture: during steps 2 and 3.
+And, of course, the more you chain load balancers and reverse proxies, the more the source IP will be changed.

 The main purpose of the proxy protocol is to forward information from the client connection to the next host.

-That way, the proxy (or server) receiving these information can use them exactly as if the client was connected to it.
+That way, the proxy (or server) receiving this information can use it exactly as if the client were connected to it.

 PROXY TCP4 192.168.0.1 192.168.0.11 56324 80rn GET / HTTP/1.1rn Host: 192.168.0.11rn rn

-Note: no need to change anything in the architecture, since the proxy protocol is just a string sent over the TCP connection used by the sender to get connected on the service hosted by the receiver.
+There is no need to change anything in the architecture since the proxy protocol is just a string sent over the TCP connection used by the sender to get connected to the service hosted by the receiver.

-Stud and stunnel are two SSL reverse proxy software which can send proxy protocol information.
+Stud and Stunnel are two SSL reverse proxy software that can send proxy protocol information.

-Since both devices must understand the proxy protocol, we’re going to consider both the LB and the RP are Aloha Load-Balancers.
+Since both devices must understand the proxy protocol, we will consider both the load balancer and the reverse proxy as Aloha load balancers.

 In the reverse proxy configuration, just add the keyword “send-proxy” on the server description line.